satpalsr/sdk/docs/server.blocktype.md

 </td><td>

-Constructs a new instance of the `BlockType` class
+Creates a new block type instance.

 </td></tr>